BrawnyMan/Encrypted-communication/README.md

 > At the start

 At the start, you will be prompted to choose between users who are available (have certification).
 You will join the chat with that name.
+Everything you write will be displayed to all connected clients/users.
 You can add new user names with the following command in the terminal:
 ```bash
 bash createUser.sh [username]
 ```